Misspecification and Unreliable Interpretations in Psychology and Social Science

 In this part we address certain issues that may arise when using modeling techniques that have limited functional form.
-When we refer to the functional form of a model as being limited we mean that the model does not have the flexibility to sufficiently reflect the complexity of the relationship between variables, possibly resulting in poor predictive ability and biased results.
+When we refer to the functional form of a model as being limited we mean that the model does not have the flexibility to sufficiently reflect the complexity of the relationships between variables, possibly resulting in poor predictive ability and biased results.
+This may also be referred to as functional misspecification.
 Identifying or deriving an adequately flexible functional form with which to model the relationship between variables, in circumstances where causal relationships are not of concern, is somewhat synonymous with the task of prediction.
 As such, the majority of this section will be written with consideration of its relevance to predictive modeling, where the goal is to learn a function that optimally maps predictor variables to outcome variables.
 However, a consideration for functional form is just as important for causal modeling, for which we may be tasked with embedding models representing the relationships between variables into a larger model representing the causal structure of the data generating process.
 For purposes of prediction alone, it suffices to be solely concerned with finding the optimal mapping function to achieve some desired level of predictive performance.
-We expect models that reflect the structure of reality to also be good predictors, but this is not necessarily the case the other way around; good predictive functions do not necessarily reflect the structure of reality.
+Note that this goal is quite different from that of estimating a parameter of the distribution (\textit{e.g.}, a treatment effect).
+We expect models that reflect the structure of reality to also be robust predictors, but this is not necessarily the case the other way around; good predictive functions do not necessarily reflect the structure of reality.